 Will there be a Discovery of Witches season 3?

 There will indeed!
-The announcement about DoW’s second-season pickup also revealed that a third season has also been greenlit, based on Harkness’ third and final All Soul’s book The Book of Life.
+The announcement about the show’s second-season pickup also revealed that a third season has been greenlit, based on the final instalment in the All Souls trilogy: The Book of Life.